Best Ways to Transfer Money to the United States

 - Exchange rates - The better the exchange rate, the more money you get in US dollars.
 Money transfer services that offer better rates will usually charge you a separate transfer fee.

 - Transfer fees - These can range anywhere between AUD $0 to $10.
 Some online transfer companies like OFX even offer fee-free transfers for sending larger amounts.
-Banks can charge up to $35 per money transfer.
+Banks can charge up to A$35 per money transfer.

-- Hidden fees - Banks ofter call these 'Overseas Delivery Fees" and include receiving fees or intermediary bank fees that can cost up to $30 each.
+- Hidden fees - Banks ofter call these 'Overseas Delivery Fees" and include receiving fees or intermediary bank fees that can cost up to A$30 each.
 These are only disclosed once the money arrives in the US bank account.